 I didn’t go into every feature of this camera since I don’t own it and don’t want to pretend to be a master of it.
 I have however shot with the Canon 5D II for years, and I do test every camera available to the mainstream consumer.
 So in this review, I really just wanted to share with you all the features that stood out to me.
 I’m sure I’ve missed some things that will bother some people and some things that people will love.

 The bottom line here is, if you care about photography and you’re actually a photographer, you’ll love this camera.
 If you’re someone who buys cameras to tinker with (like the guy that buys the 600hp car so he can lift the hood and stare at the engine while it idles), then I’m sure you’ll find flaws with the 6DII, but understand you are not Canon’s target audience.
-Canon has always been about making simple cameras that are easy to use for the mainstream user that doesn’t want to be buried in over-complicated design and useless features.
+Canon has always been about making simple cameras that are easy to use for the mainstream user who doesn’t want to be buried in over-complicated design and useless features.

 Canon 6D II – Amazon / Adorama / BHphoto